 Building Insurance is compulsory, and while premiums can vary widely from state to state, you can reckon on costs of around $1,000 per year for home insurance, and about $500 for contents.

-It’s worth undertaking one of these inspections before the sale, as it’s much cheaper to identify a potential problem beforehand (usually for a few hundred dollars) rather than paying huge amounts to eradicate any issue after the fact.
+It’s worth undertaking one of these inspections before the sale, as it’s much cheaper to identify a potential problem beforehand (usually for a few hundred dollars) rather than paying large amounts to eradicate any issues after the fact.

 While not compulsory, Consumer Credit Insurance is well worth investigating, as it provides some cover if you can't meet the repayments on your credit contract or loan due to losing your job or becoming sick or injured.
 Payments are made directly to the lender, and monthly costs vary depending on the size of the loan, your financial situation and other factors.